250king/250king/README.md

 - 👋 Hi, I’m @250king
-- 👀 I’m interested in coding, Animation and so on
+- 👀 I’m interested in coding, Animation (Gochiusa, Wataten), Rhythm Game(maimai DX, CHUNITHM, Project Sekai...) and so on
-- 🌱 I’m currently a high senior student.
+- 🌱 I’m currently a university student.
 - 📫 You can contact me in my Twitter.

 <!---